CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•July.2019

 * Murray Gell-Mann: One of the most prolific physicists even among the giants throughout history, Murray Gell-Mann has died.
 Throughout his life, he gave us a full-measure; and, his work will surely live on.
 Special thanks to Tom Seigfried who wrote an eloquent tribute for Science News.
 Our homepage headline comes right out of his writing!

 1 Stephen Hawking.
 Here are many notes to Hawking before he died.
 One of his graduate assistants by the name of Jonathan replied one time.
 In 2011 we naively thought this new concept was worth exploring and any scholar would quickly see why (or why not) it might work.
 We also naively thought that given there were so many high school students involved (well over 100), his team would be quick to correct us, or direct us to resources that would guide us further.
 That such a response has never been forthcoming from any of the scholars to whom we have written has embolden our thinking, “This is a new path and we are walking within a new ideational territory.”
-Kees Boeke and his people and their followers had been walking around way up above (from where we are); that’s OK, it’s a good start, but let’s look for causal efficacies.
+Kees Boeke, his people, and now their followers walk around within a base-10 outline way up above (from where we are); that’s OK, it’s a good start, but let’s look for causal efficacies.
 It seems that they’re just looking out the windows of their Polar Express.

 3 Frank Wilczek.
 One of the more imaginative and genuine scholars among the Nobel laureates, Frank Wilczek has rock star status.
 I have often asked myself how a shift will happen from a very bad theory, the big bang, to a new theory that works better and opens up scholarly inquiries.
 Though it seemed to me that the biggest scholars could snap their fingers and it would happen, that is far from the truth.
 I recently discovered a 1999 conference of the best of the best and ostensibly they were saying to each other, “Come up with something new!
 Give us an alternative.”
 It seems that it was the beginning of the extreme abstractions of the multiverse with its 10 or 11 dimensions.